SUMTER, SOUTH CAROLINA

 “He has the experience to lead,” Sue Gibbs added.
 “He’s been in a leadership position before in the government.
 He knows how it works, and he can heal the nation.”

 It’s an opportunity for some serious introspection on the part of the press when a voter repeats the talking points that only reached them after they’ve been well-polished by the press.
 It’s also why so few journalists ever bother to report on what ordinary Americans really think.
-We know the opinion pool had been tainted, because we’re the one’s who get that message out for the candidates.
+We know the opinion pool has been tainted, because we’re the one’s who tainted it.
+We’re the ones who get that message out for the candidates.
 We follow the campaign’s lead.
 But every so often, someone breaks free of the talking points.

 In Sumter, that moment came when Bertha Darden, of Atlanta, Georgia stood to ask a question.
 She was accompanied by Vincent Fort, a former Georgia Senator who ran against the current mayor of Atlanta, Kesha Lance Bottoms, in 2018.